jhausserlab/HiFiAlignmentTool/README.md

 ```
 python3 main.py ./czi ./reassembled --reference DAPI --resolution 0.325 -y --downscale --factor 0.8
 ```
-If you provided a background czi file (in our case the background is a copy of test1.czi) you can add the following arguments to add background subtraction on your final image:
+If you provided a background czi file (in our case the background is a copy of test1.czi) you can add the following argument to add background subtraction on your final image:
 ```
 python3 main.py ./czi ./reassembled --reference DAPI --resolution 0.325 -y --background background
 ```